prakhar175/PayCrypt/README.md

 ## License

 This project does not specify a license.
-For any inquiries regarding usage and contributions, please contact the repository owner at [GitHub](https://github.com/prakhar175), [GitHub](https://github.com/shreeyans2808), [GitHub](https://github.com/MohitBhalotia) or [GitHub](https://github.com/SumeetKumarr).
+For any inquiries regarding usage and contributions, please contact the repository owner at [Prakhar Kothari](https://github.com/prakhar175), [Shreeyans Arora](https://github.com/shreeyans2808), [Mohit Bhalotia](https://github.com/MohitBhalotia) or [Sumeet Kumar](https://github.com/SumeetKumarr).